payini/MauiProgram/README.md

 ### MauiProgram.cs

-Traditionally, the _host_ is being created in the Program.cs file, as you may remember it from ASP.NET Core Web App as well as in ASP.NET Core Web API applications.
+Traditionally, the _host_ is being created in the Program.cs file, as you may remember it from ASP.NET Core Web App as well as in ASP.NET Core Web API applications prior to .NET 6.

+The following Program.cs file was generated using .NET Core 3.1, but the same code will be in applications built for .NET 5.

 #### ASP.NET Core Web App and in ASP.NET Core Web API's Program.cs file